Pranav25191/YOLOv5-ODConvNext/README.md

 ## Dataset

 Our ship dataset will be released soon.

+## How to run in the google collab
+    Download the YOLOv5_Train_ship.ipynb file and run the file in google collab.Clear instructions have been provided in the file itself.

 ## References